These clean eating taco burgers are wonderful straight off the barbecue! (But you can cook them in the oven or on the stove top too.)

 - 1 tbsp. ground cumin

-- Form 4, equal-sized patties and cook them either in a skillet with oil, or bake them on a parchment lined baking sheet at 350 F. for about 45 minutes or until they reach at least 165 F. on a meat thermometer.
+Form 4, equal-sized patties and cook them either on the barbecue, in a skillet with oil, or bake them on a parchment lined baking sheet at 350 F. for about 45 minutes or until they reach at least 165 F. on a meat thermometer.

 Note: If you don’t have time to make your own burger buns, you can either use regular, clean bread or the Alvarado Street Bakery brand is pretty clean.
 I get them at Whole Foods but many stores carry them.
 It’s worth a call to see who has them in your area.
 You can also order them from Amazon.
 (Affiliate link)